Helping Colours of Redbridge Find Their Creative Voice

 — bell hooks

-Wellbeing Programme
+Wellbeing Art Anthology Programme

-Breathwork – To induce calm and relaxation
+Breathwork and movement – to induce calm and relaxation.

-Inspired literary and visual responses – Through stimulating mindful sensory exercises, I helped participants to write and draw themselves in the present.
+Inspired literary and visual responses – through stimulating mindful sensory exercises, I helped participants to write and draw themselves in the present.

-Creative writing coaching – I supported participants to create Past and Present Self writings rooted in their unique sensory exploration, memory and imagination.
+Creative writing coaching – I supported participants to create ‘past and present’ self-writings, rooted in their unique sensory exploration, memory and imagination.

-Collage art exploration – As a self-taught artist, I encouraged participants to respond to their Past and Future Self writing using materials and natural fibres of cultural significance.
+Collage art exploration – as a self-taught artist, I encouraged participants to respond to their past and future self-writing, using materials and natural fibres of cultural significance.

-Presentations and reflection – Participants were confident to share writings and artworks and contribute to the Voices in Harmony book.
+Presentations and reflection – participants were confident to share writings and artworks and contribute to the Voices in Harmony book.

-Impact
+Impact & Testimonials

 Peace